SamMartin92/Johnny-The-T-Shirt-Guy/README.md

 <ul>
 <li>Just below the products on the shop page is the gallery of previous personalised orders displayed in columns depending on the screen width.</li>
 <li>There is a link to the Orders Page just above and the variety of images is thee to sell the user on making personalised orders for a range of different items.</li>
-<li> The idea and code for the gallery came from the Love Running Project Essentials Prject with the Code Institute</li>
+<li> The idea and code for the gallery came from the Love Running Project Essentials Project with the Code Institute</li>
 </ul>

 **Order Form**